rachelmyers1/440pset6/README.md

 - **Data:** Contains the RNA-seq data files from each sample.
 - **Scripts:** Contains R scripts for preprocessing, organizing annotations, compiling data, and generating the PCA plot of the samples labeled by gene etiology.
-- **Results:** Contains outputs generated from the scripts (singular PCA plot called "PCAbyEiology".
+- **Results:** Contains outputs generated from the scripts (singular PCA plot called "PCAbyEiology").

 **Installation:**